Aylumus/aylumus.github.io/README.md

 # What is Constex?
 Constex is a premium roblox executor/exploit that features a functioning LBI executor, along with a Level 8 security context.
-Constex is created by Spyrogg, whose intrests point towards reverse engineering, C#, LuaU, and C++.
+Constex is created by Spyrogg, whose interests point towards reverse engineering, C#, LuaU, and C++.
 You can get constex at: spyyrogg.github.io/constex for only $15 USD by giftcards.*